dwighthubbard/python-dlipower/README.md

 Digital Loggers Web Power switch.

-The module provides a python class named powerswitch that allows managing the web power switch from python programs.
+The module provides a python class named
+PowerSwitch that allows managing the web power switch from python programs.

 When run as a script this acts as a command